 For special occasions (in my case, pastoral installation), it is appropriate for a worship leader to include program notes for the hymns to be sung in a given service.
 The well trained church musician should be able to say some thoughtful words about both the hymn tune and its text.
 The model followed here is somewhat akin to that found in the program notes of a classical concert, although other models might be followed (background information, testimonial, etc.).

+Be Thou My Vision.
 The Celtic text is ancient (Rop tú mo Baile) and is attributed to the Irish monk Dallán Forgaill (c.
 530-598).
 The tune is an Irish folk tune, not published until the early 20th century, but now interlocked with the English translation of the ancient Celtic text.
 This familiar hymn emphasizes Christ as the object of passionate affection and devotion, and as a guiding light that consumes all else.
 Pastor Jim claims this as his life hymn.

-The hymn and hymn tune both derive from Wales and have been closely associated with the Welsh revivals of the late 19th and early 20th centuries.
+Guide Me, O Thou Great Jehovah.
+The hymn and hymn tune both derive from Wales and have been closely associated with the Welsh revivals of the late 19th and 20th centuries.
 The tune itself was composed during a Baptist worship service.
 The lyricist composed many hymn texts and was known as the “(Isaac) Watts of Wales.”
 The text is heavily laden with biblical allusions and is well informed by a sound biblical theology.
 The Christian life has as its model Israel’s pilgrimage out of Egypt to the Promised Land, with a strong emphasis on God’s leadership and provision.
 Specific to our situation, First Baptist Church may sing this hymn confident of God’s divine guidance into this new era of ministry.